crjoseabraham/php-ecommerce/README.md

 # [PHP/JS] Shopping cart wih rating stars system

-Developed using PHP, Javascript, HTML & CSS
+Developed using PHP, Javascript, HTML & CSS.
+This is a project I did for a job interview so it follows some of the requirements I was asked for but I changed it a bit.

 ● Developed using Object Oriented Programming.

-● All functions work with AJAX, meaning everything works without refreshing the page.
+● All functions work with AJAX.

 ● Add items to the cart or delete them.